 If they are staying on one page long then other chances are very good you have quality content on that page.
 Analyze it and see what you can do to improve pages where people land and leave almost immediately.

 Make improvements to pages you felt people should be staying on longer.
-The watch your analytics to see if these changes are helping.
+Watch your analytics to see if these changes are helping.

 Let me close this article by saying there is no one ideal bounce rate.
 It is different for different sites.
 Work at keeping your overall bounce rate around 20% and you can feel confident you have quality relevant content people are looking for and finding on your site.

-If you have call-to-action early on your post or page, so bounce rate would not be bad in that case.
+If you have a call-to-action early on your post or page, so bounce rate would not be bad in that case.
 Simply because of directing your audience to your offer or landing page before they read your entire post.
-This I see a lot of the internet gurus are adapting to and is working for them.
-Join my community and we will answer all your questions and concerns.
+This I see a lot of the internet gurus are adapting to and working for them.